emissary-ingress/emissary/reference/core/ambassador.md

 ### `enable_ivp4` and `enable_ipv6`

 If both IPv4 and IPv6 are enabled, Ambassador Edge Stack will prefer IPv6.
 This can have strange effects if Ambassador Edge Stack receives `AAAA` records from a DNS lookup, but the underlying network of the pod doesn't actually support IPv6 traffic.
-For this reason, the default for 0.50.0 is IPv4 only.
+For this reason, the default is IPv4 only.

 A `Mapping` can override both `enable_ipv4` and `enable_ipv6`, but if either is not stated explicitly in a `Mapping`, the values here are used.
 Most Ambassador Edge Stack installations will probably be able to avoid overridding these setting in `Mapping`s.